top of page

 Program Coordinator

-Sofia Vignolo is a 4th-year MD-PhD student in the OHSU Biomedical Engineering Graduate Program.
+Sofia Vignolo (she/her) is a 5th-year MD/PhD student in the OHSU Biomedical Engineering Graduate Program.

 Her research focus is on bone regeneration with a clinical application in reconstructive surgery.
 She has experience in teaching under the Science Made Sensible program at the University of Miami as well as involvement in tutoring and mentorship throughout her career development.
 She aims to take an active role in inspiring the future generation of researchers to advance their scientific curiosity.